 Buy A Book!

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-No Unbranded Soluble Cola Tablets will be added to it.
+Please be assured that no Unbranded Soluble Cola Tablets will be added to it.

 You can find a look at how Ace Reports‘ Children’s ITV ancestor Magpie celebrated Christmas in 1976 here.